Forget your Android password? Here’s how to reset it

 If you do end up erasing and resetting your phone, look to the bright side of the process.
 I took the opportunity to reevaluate my apps and ended up with a leaner, cleaner Android experience.
 Check out our suggestions for apps you can live without.

-Tags: Android, Google, operating system, security
+Tags: Android, Google, operating systems, security